izzulroslan/GreenModel/README.md

   Train and evaluate models like Iris, Wine, and Breast Cancer datasets, while tracking their CO₂ emissions in real time.

 - 🤖 **Chatbot Carbon Emission**
-  A chatbot powered by OpenAI that tracks the carbon emissions of each chat interaction, promoting greener conversations.
+  A chatbot powered by OpenAI that tracks the carbon emissions of each chat interaction.

 ---